zhuang13atJHU/ballpark/models/We-Would-Like-In-Econ-ARK/AiyagariIdiosyncratic/README.md

   ​    import dolark

-This notebook also uses "pretty table" to generate tables of outputs.
-In order to run these codes, please also install "pretty table":
+This notebook also uses "tabulate" to generate tables of outputs.
+In order to run these codes, please also install "tabulate":

-* pip intall PTable
+* pip install tabulate